 Rhizomatous perennials; rhizome short, pachymorph.
-Culms erect to high climbing, delicate and weak, hollow, promontory poorly developed or absent, mid-culm nodes bearing a single, divergent branch.
-Leaves dimorphic, those of the culm different from those of the branches; culm leaves with a prominent girdle, the blades pseudopetiolate, triangular, becoming reflexed; foliage leaves short-fimbriate, sometimes on auricles, the blades small, narrowly to broadly lanceolate.
+Culms erect to scandent or high climbing, delicate and weak, hollow, promontory poorly developed or absent, midculm nodes bearing a single, divergent branch.
+Leaves dimorphic, those of the culm different from those of the branches; culm leaves with a prominent girdle, the blades pseudopetiolate, triangular, becoming reflexed; foliage leaves shortfimbriate, sometimes on sometimes on auricles, the blades small, narrowly to broadly lanceolate.
+Synflorescences terminal, small and sometimes reduced to a single spikelet, racemose or paniculate, with few to many-flowered spikelets; spikelets slender; glumes 2-3, unequal, few-nerved; lemmas of fertile florets many-nerved, lanceolate to ovate, obtuse, mucronate, or aristate; rudimentary florets one to several; stamens 3; stigmas 2.
+Fruit a dry caryopsis with adherent pericarp.